I have configured my trigger restrictions as explained in the documentation, but the jobs are not working as expected and I do not know why.

 Later on, we can define additional restrictions at Folder level that can act overriding the existing restrictions (coming from the global configuration or from parent folders).

 Thus, one potential cause for your triggering restrictions not working as expected is related to the above mentioned consistency check.
-Let’s consider an example where you start configuring the triggering restrictions for your master, and you leave empty the Default trigger restrictions.
-This does not mean that you are not setting any restriction, on the contrary, this means that you are not allowing anything to trigger jobs existing in your master as the list includes the potential sources for upstream jobs.
-As you left it blank, no upstream jobs will be allowed to trigger jobs in your master.
+Let’s consider an example where you start configuring the triggering restrictions for your controller, and you leave empty the Default trigger restrictions.
+This does not mean that you are not setting any restriction, on the contrary, this means that you are not allowing anything to trigger jobs existing in your controller as the list includes the potential sources for upstream jobs.
+As you left it blank, no upstream jobs will be allowed to trigger jobs in your controller.

 But, how can you know that you made such mistake?
 The only visible symptom of a problem is the fact that when you try to trigger your jobs satisfying the restrictions configured you get one of the following results depending on the upstream job’s nature: